alextecplayz/alextecplayz.github.io/now.md

 - Constructed Spaces, in which I would cover game environments, how they're developed, inspired from, gameplay and player effects.
 So far, in my queue I've added CONTROL and Call of Duty: Black Ops 6
 - Vibes & Scores, in which I would write about game soundtracks.
 So far, in my queue I've added Atomic Heart, Call of Duty: Black Ops Cold War, Minecraft, Minecraft Dungeons, and both seasons of Minecraft: Story Mode (as their own separate posts).
 - HITMAN World of Assassination review (has been postponed from January)
+- Feb 8:
+  - Watched [Cassandra](https://www.imdb.com/title/tt29135600/), a good horror movie about a woman that was turned into a smart home / robot after finding out that she won't live much longer with cancer, had a malformed baby, and becoming a robot was her last wish.
+A family buys the house decades later and the robot turns on them gradually.
+It's a six-episode show that I think you *should* watch.
+  - Watched the first three episodes of [Invincible - Season 3](https://www.imdb.com/title/tt6741278/episodes/?season=3), also a fucking banger.
+  - Watched the first two episodes of [Common Side Effects](https://www.imdb.com/title/tt28093628/), it's also a banger.
+I'm looking forward to the conspiracy unraveling further as the show progresses.
+  - Feb 6-7 I binge watched seasons 1 and 2 of [The White Lotus](https://www.imdb.com/title/tt13406094/) in preparation for Season 3.
+- Feb 7: First week of work!
+We're four people in the dispatch department, the work is easy to do but can easily get boring.
+Thankfully, I bought myself some [headphones](https://electronics.sony.com/audio/headphones/truly-wireless-earbuds/p/wfc700n-b) and a [power bank](https://www.samsung.com/ie/mobile-accessories/battery-pack-20-000mah-beige-usb-c-eb-p4520xuegeu/), so I won't get bored on my 2h commute (45min in the morning, ~1h20 in the evening), or at work.
+Also did a couple more things:
+  - Listened to Odetari's latest album, [HEAVY LOVE](https://music.youtube.com/playlist?list=OLAK5uy_mKGd8f-dnooscEnPYusCpMEmOr7NXJ7Po), which is a massive banger and is now in my commute playlist
+- Feb 3: First day of work!
+More thoughts later in the week.
 - Feb 2: Small improvements to the site, for the new things to come:
   - Using Liquid to automatically generate the TOC instead of doing it manually
   - Lists now use vertical lines similar to `old.reddit.com` to emphasize the sublevel of the list contents